Chestergc/SoftPWM/README.md

 --A case peaked my interest, numbers n such that nˆ2 and nˆ4 have the same digital sum.--

+--So, I've decided to write a function for concatenation.
+It's here somewhere.--

 For some reason I really can't decide if I want to keep using sublime or start using atom, I mean, both of them are exactly the same, atom has git integration, and sublime has easy package managing.

 Or at least that's how they feel.